cloudfoundry/docker_driver_integration_tests/README.md

 # Diego Volume Driver Integration Tests
-These tests are used to certify volume drivers against the Diego volume manager (aka *volman*).
+These tests are used to test volume drivers against the Diego volume manager (aka *volman*).
 # Installation

 Prereqs: